ViktoriaB2018/instatalk/README.md

 # Instatalk

 ## Simple application for communication with anonymous chat
-### When you enter the site you get a unique name.
+### When you on site you get a unique name.
 You can create rooms, invite people there and communicate with them.

 * Ruby version 2.5.3
 * Rails version 5.2.2